\emph{Ab initio} study of (100) diamond surface spins: Results

-So far we have addressed the microscopic structure of diamond surface spins.
-With a single electron occupying the near-surface DB the net electron spin is $S=1/2$, which means this near-surface DB spin can interact with the present $^{13}$C in diamond or $^1$H isotopes on the surface (nuclear spin $I=1/2$).
-The hyperfine interaction (HFI) between electron spin \textbf{\textit{S}} and a set of nuclear spins \textbf{\textit{I}}$_l$ ($l$=1,2...,N) can be described by the Hamiltonian \textbf{\textit{H}}=$\sum$ \textbf{\textit{SA$^{(l)}$I$_l$}} with \textbf{\textit{A$^{(l)}$}} being the hyperfine coupling tensor associated with the $l$th nucleus at site \textbf{\textit{R}}$_l$.
-In atomic units the hyperfine tensor can be written as: $A_{ij}^{(l)}=\frac{8\pi}{3} g_e \mu_e g_n \mu_n \rho_n (\textbf{\textit{R}}_l ) + g_e \mu_e g_n \mu_n \int d \textbf{\textit{r}} \frac{3r_i r_j - r^2 \delta_{ij}}{r^5} \rho_s (\textbf{\textbf{\textit{r}}} )$.
 The first term ($a_{iso}$) provides the isotropic hyperfine interaction and is referred to as the Fermi-contact term, where $g_{e}(g_{n})$ is the gyromagnetic ratio of electron(nucleus), $\mu_e$($\mu_n$) is the Bohr magneton of electron(nucleus), and $\rho_n$($\rho_s$) is the nuclear(electron) spin density.
 This term is proportional to the magnitude of electron spin density at the nucleus center.
 The second term provides the anisotropic HFI and is referred to as the dipolar term where \textbf{\textit{r}} is the vector connecting the electron and the nuclear spin.
 The electron-nucleus Hamiltonian can be put in a simpler form by letting the magnetic field and the crystal \emph{C} axis of symmetry lie in the \textit{xz} plane, where the \textit{C} axis is in the \textit{z} direction.
-The transformed Hamiltonian is then simplified to $\textbf{\textit{H}} = a\textbf{\textit{S}}_Z \textbf{\textit{I}}_Z + b\textbf{\textit{S}}_Z \textbf{\textit{I}}_X $ \cite{rowan_electron-spin-echo_1965,schweiger_principles_2001} , where the \textit{z} axis is along the applied magnetic field.
+The transformed Hamiltonian is then simplified to $\textbf{\textit{H}} = a\textbf{\textit{S}}_Z \textbf{\textit{I}}_Z + b\textbf{\textit{S}}_Z \textbf{\textit{I}}_X $, \cite{rowan_electron-spin-echo_1965,schweiger_principles_2001} where the \textit{z} axis is along the applied magnetic field.
 The quantities $a=A_{ZZ}$ and $b=(A^2_{ZX} + A^2_{ZY})^{1/2}$ describe the secular and pseudo-secular hyperfine couplings.
 Non-secular terms with $\textbf{\textit{S}}_X$ and $\textbf{\textit{S}}_Y$ are neglected.
 Further, the separation (\textit{r}) between the electron spin and nuclear spin and the angle ($\theta$) that the vector between them makes with applied magnetic field can be extracted from the fitting of HFI parameters ($a$, $b$), where $a = a_{iso} + T(3\cos^2 \theta 1)$, $b = 3T\sin{\theta} \cos{\theta}$, and $T = g_e \mu_e g_n \mu_n /r^3$ \ \cite{schweiger_principles_2001}.
 From the above description, it is possible to detect the relative position and angle of a proton around the surface spin.